lvaldovinos/sail-away-with-the-whale/app/what-is-docker/slide.md

 ## What is Docker?
-Docker is a virtualization tool which creates a lightweight VM based from an image or package.
+Docker is a virtualization tool which creates a lightweight VM based on an image or package.